thbtppl/latex-tips-advice/README.md

 However, it has a steep learning curve, and writing a large document can be sometimes daunting, especially for people without a 'coding' mindset.
 Since [LaTeX3 won't replace and unify LaTeX2e components](https://tex.stackexchange.com/a/572177), you still need to load manually many individual packages and will probably deal with rather obscure commands at times.

-This series of tips and tricks targets beginner to intermediate LaTeX users and compiles recommendations gathered along the writing of my PhD thesis.
+This series of tips and tricks targets beginner to intermediate LaTeX users and compiles modern recommendations gathered along the writing of my PhD thesis.
 The following best practices are generic, but are mainly focused on the generation of scientific PDFs using the default `pdflatex` engine.
 You can see in action what is listed here in the [PhD thesis template](https://github.com/thbtppl/latex-thesis-imperial) I shared.